GUEST WRITER – AUTHOR

 BE YOURSELF

 Because you know yourself best, you get what makes you ‘tick’!
 You understand what and whom you need in your life to get through each day.
 Perfectionism doesn’t have to be debilitating.
-Rather, you can use your mindset as your ‘ace in the hole’ and make the best of each day.
+Instead, you can use your mindset as your ‘ace in the hole’ and make the best of each day.
 Get rid of your all-or-nothing mindset and learn to love and respect yourself!

 REWARD YOURSELF

 It doesn’t matter if the goal is small or large.
 If you accomplish something, anything, make sure to reward yourself.
-This could be as simple as just waking up, getting out of bed, and getting dressed.
+This could be as simple as waking up, getting out of bed, and getting dressed.
 Get some coffee before you start to look at what needs fixing or perfecting.
 Get a little work done on a project you’ve been working on.
-Take a walk to both reward yourself for sticking to something and get some fresh air!
+Take a walk to reward yourself for sticking to something and get some fresh air!
 Set some goals and work toward them all.
 Celebrate all things – progress, victories, failures.
 These things all matter.
 You matter!

 MY FINAL THOUGHTS…